Overview of our MCR

 All rooms are connected to the internet and University network.
 They also have telephone sockets, though if you want a telephone you can pay by Upay.
 Please get in contact with the lodge for more information.

 The rooms on the main College site date from three different periods.
 The original rooms (in the Meadow and River blocks) are Jacobsen-designed and were built in the 1960s.
 Subsequently there have been two major extensions, both designed by Stephen Hodder: Phase I (1994) and Phase II (2004).
+Currently, the college is building a brand-new graduate center and 78 additional graduate bedrooms next to the Stephen Hodder extension.
+This extension is expected to be completed before start of the 2019/2020 academic year, providing graduates at St. Catz with additional bedrooms on the college site and a state-of-the-art graduate center.
 Rooms in the graduate staircases in the original blocks have shower and toilet facilities shared – usually four showers and two toilets for each floor of nine people.
 Some staircases also have baths!
 The blocks have shared kitchen facilities on each floor.
 Rooms, kitchens and bathrooms are all cleaned on a regular basis by the College “scouts”.

 College continues to provide meals during vacation (except during the official College closure periods), though the times and arrangements may differ slightly from those during term.